fbpx

 Outcomes

-The Lineworker Bootcamp is a state-certified training program designed to prepare students for pre-apprentice opportunities with electrical power companies, based on their hiring preferences for entry-level workers.
+The Lineworker Boot Camp is a state-certified training program designed to prepare students for pre-apprentice opportunities with electrical power companies, based on their hiring preferences for entry-level workers.

 Students will spend three weeks in CDL training to obtain a Class A CDL.
 They will also learn to use industry hand tools, safely climb utility poles, hang transformers, operate bucket and digger trucks, run above and below ground power lines, perform first aid/CPR, and receive OSHA safety training, among other skills.